KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Netatmo by CFenner](https://github.com/CFenner/MMM-Netatmo)

+1. Recommendation: Found `'node-fetch'` in file `helper.js`: Replace it with built-in fetch.
+2. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-1. Recommendation: Replace eslintrc by new flat config.
+3. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-Netatmo-Presence by AgP42](https://github.com/AgP42/MMM-Netatmo-Presence)